Initial Sonography Certification and Registration

 Beginning January 1, 2016, candidates must also document completion of 16 hours of structured education.
 Learn more about ARRT’s education requirements.

-Ethics Requirements for Sonography Certification
+Ethics Requirements for Sonography Certification and Registration

 "be a person of good moral character and must not have engaged in conduct that is